-2. Summary of Updates - The summary of updates working Excel file name shall begin with MP and shall be directly followed by the milepost number of the structure, a space, then SUMMARY OF UPDATES.
-This file shall solely contain the summary of updates data when the load rating summary sheet is created within InspectTech.
+2) Summary of Updates - The summary of updates working Excel file name shall begin with MP and shall be directly followed by the milepost number of the structure, a space, then SUMMARY OF UPDATES.
+This file shall solely contain the summary of updates data when the load rating summary sheet is created within AssetWise Inspections (formerly InspectTech).